Viens boire un p'tit coup à la maison: Chart performance

 In France, "Viens boire un p'tit coup à la maison" debuted at number 27 on 10 October 1987, reached the top ten two weeks later and became number one in its sixth week, staying atop for consecutive 13 weeks, which was at the time the record of the most weeks at the top for a single (this record was also carried out the previous year by the band Images with their hit "Les Démons de minuit").
 The single totaled 23 weeks in the top ten and 32 weeks in the top 50, and was certified Platinum disc by the Syndicat National de l'Édition Phonographique.

-The band did not release another song, nor any album.
+On the combined Music & Media's Pan-European Hot 100 Singles, the song debuted at number 76 on 28 March 1987, reached a peak of number 34 in its 11th week, and fell off the chart after a 28 weeks of presence.

 Cover versions

 A parody named Viens fumer un p'tit joint à la maison was released in 2003 by Bruno Blum.
 The song was covered by Les Enfoirés on their album 2011: Dans l'œil des Enfoirés, and included in the medley "Troisième Sexe".
 The song was performed by Lorie, Alizée, Claire Keim, Nolwenn Leroy, Amel Bent, Mimie Mathy, Jenifer Bartoli, Tina Arena, Patricia Kaas, Pascal Obispo, Jean-Louis Aubert, Grégoire, Kad Merad, Patrick Bruel, MC Solaar, Christophe Maé, Jean-Jacques Goldman and Sébastien Loeb.